October 18: Today in Royal History

 October 18, 1921 – Death of King Ludwig III of Bavaria at Nádasdy Castle in Sárvár, Hungary; buried at the Frauenkirche in Munich, Bavaria, Germany

 In 1868, King Ludwig III married Archduchess Maria Theresia of Austria-Este and the couple had thirteen children.
 In 1886, his father became Prince Regent after King Ludwig II was declared mentally incompetent.
 Just days later, Ludwig II died mysteriously and was succeeded by his brother King Otto.
 However, Otto was also mentally ill, and the regency continued.
 Upon his father’s death in 1912, Ludwig III succeeded him as Prince Regent for his cousin King Otto.
 Less than a year later, the Bavarian Parliament passed legislation allowing the Regent to assume the throne himself, provided that the regency was for reasons of incapacity, had lasted more than ten years, and there was no prospect of the Sovereign being able to reign.
 With overwhelming support from the parliament, Ludwig deposed his cousin and assumed the Bavarian throne as King Ludwig III.
-On November 13, 1918, he would be the first monarch in the German Empire to be deposed, bringing an end to 738 years of rule by the Wittelsbach dynasty.
+On November 13, 1918, he would be the first monarch in the German Empire to be deposed, ending 738 years of rule by the Wittelsbach dynasty.

 Unofficial Royalty: Ludwig III, King of Bavaria